agvxov/Vim-HiTags/README.md

 ```

 4. **_(Optional)_** Further configure HiTags by editing ~/.vim/plugin/hitags.vim.
-All reguired details are commented right there in the script.
+All required details are commented right there in the script.

 5. Enjoy